ongkenith/ESD/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;- An email notification will be sent &nbsp;&nbsp;&nbsp;&nbsp;- In "My Orders", the order should have changed it status
 2. After collecting the parcel, return to the website and click "Received"
+3. To initiate the use case, send a POST request to http://localhost:5400/order_delivered on POSTMAN with an order_id to mimic the arrival of a parcel

 **Troubleshooting**
 - I seem to have issues composing the Docker files from docker-compose?
 Keep getting ModuleNotFoundError. <br>